sciZer0/7/v/README.md

 Another example, SOL tokens — the Solana blockchain — entered the market only after multiple private rounds, and finally just 38% of the total initial token supply went to the community.

-On other blockchains, the conditions aren't much better, if any better.
+These conditions on other blockchains aren't much better, if any better.

 Ideally, a blockchain must have the ideal Gini coefficient of 0 from day one.